-10. How accessible is the school environment?
+10. How accessible is the school environment and curriculum?

 TBS continues to upgrade facilities and methods of working to accommodate all students, visitors and staff.
-The school has seen some adaptations and upgrades during the academic year 2022-23.
-Student toilets in block 5 have been adapted to make them emotionally safer.
-The introduction of a one-way system in blocks 1 and 3 has helped reduce traffic and the risk of accidental injuries.
+The school has seen some adaptations and upgrades during the academic year 2022-2023.
+Student toilets in block 5 have been adapted to create an emotionally safer environment.
+The introduction of a one-way system in block 1 and block 3 has helped reduce traffic during transition times helping to reduce sensory load.
 Most of the school site is now accessible to wheelchair users except for the first floor in block 4.
 The car park was resurfaced removing trip hazards for visitors and students accessing the school via reception.
 Steps and edges have been painted to provide high contrast for the visually impaired.
+Staff training and adaptations to the P.E. curriculum have enabled students with visual impairments to participate in lessons and extra curriculum activities.